fitzland/dwm-setup/README.md

 ---

-### 13. `dwm-scratchpads-20200414-728d397b.diff`
+### 12. `dwm-scratchpad-20240321-061e9fe.diff`
 **What it does:**
-Implements **scratchpads**, allowing you to spawn hidden windows (like a drop-down terminal).
+Implements **scratchpad**, allowing you to spawn hidden windows (like a drop-down terminal).

 **Why it's useful:**
 A classic feature from workflows like i3 and bspwm.
-Scratchpads are great for terminals, music players, or quick note apps.
+Scratchpad is great for terminals, music players, or quick note apps.

 ---

-### 14. `dwm-status2d-systray-6.4.diff`
+### 13. `dwm-status2d-systray-6.4.diff`
 **What it does:**
 Adds support for **color-embedded status text and a systray** in DWM’s status bar.